varnholt/deceptus_engine/doc/level_design/mechanisms.md

 |-|-|-|
 |enabled|bool|Defines the initial state of the lever which is either enabled or disabled|

+---

+&nbsp;

+&nbsp;

+---

 ## Sensor Rects

 Sensor Rectangles work pretty much like a photo sensor.
 They have no visualization.
 All they do is enable, disable or toggle another mechanism when the player is either entering or leaving a pre-defined area.

 This can come handy when you want to always trigger a switch when the player enters a room or always close a door when the player just walked through it.
 So you can build quite complex mechanisms with this while the mechanism itself is very easy to use.